 Injury victims can also explore their options for filing a third-party injury lawsuit against other potentially negligent parties.
 For instance, a job site owner may have been negligent in the design or maintenance of their property.
 If they hire construction firms that contract out your employer and you get injured, you may potentially be eligible to file a claim against the companies that do not directly employ you.

-You may also potentially have a defective products case related to your injury.
+You may also potentially have the case of a defective product related to your injury.
 Modern construction equipment is expected to include safeguards in their design that reduce the risk of injury.
 They should also have reliable safety features, such as shielding against electrical surges.

 When these safety features fail, or when some other defect causes the product to injure you, then you could be entitled to a New York defective products claim.
 Note that defective products can include chemicals that are unacceptably unsafe to use or protective equipment that fails to protect reliably.